stefanspringer1/Pipeline/README.md

 ### Pause/stop

 In order to pause or stop the execution of steps, appropriate methods of `Execution` are available.
+See the `pauseTest()` function in the tests.